⏱️ 4 minute read

 Key Takeaways

-- Rates drive Revenue; Internal Costs drive Cost.
+- Rates drive Revenue; internal costs drive Cost.
 Revenue is external (Rate Cards); Cost is internal (Resource Cost).

 - Value of Service (VoS) tells the full story.
 Use VoS to understand the financial weight of non-billable work.